Subkeys

 To prevent losing data if an encryption subkey gets lost, it's necessary to have a backup of it in a safe place.

-In case of a signing key it is not as important or even not recommended to have a backup file.
+In case of a signing key, it is not as important or even not recommended to have a backup file.
 This is simply to minimize the risk of key theft by avoiding storing it in two different places.
-The functionality will not be limited, signatures made previously with that key still remain valid and for future signatures you can easily generate a new one using the primary key.
+In case of loss the functionality will not be limited, signatures made previously with that key still remain valid and for future signatures you can easily generate a new one using the primary key.